The Classification of Two-Dimensional Extended Topological Field Theories

+In this generality a {\em symmetric monoidal 3-computad} corresponds to the data of a presentation for a symmetric monoidal bicategory.
+There is an adjunction between our symmetric monoidal computads and symmetric monoidal bicategories, and thus every presentation gives rise to a symmetric monoidal bicategory, the free symmetric monoidal bicategory on that presentation.
+The symmetric monoidal bicategories which arise this way enjoy many special properties.
+We call them {\em computadic}.
+The counit of this adjunction is an equivalence of symmetric monoidal bicategories, and thus every symmetric monoidal bicategory has a functorial {\em computadic replacement}.
+In fact there is a Quillen model structure on symmetric monoidal bicategories (and strict functors) and this also serves as a functorial cofibrant replacement in terms of that structure.

-In Section \ref{SectFreelyGenSymMonBicats} we prove our other key theorem about symmetric monoidal bicategories.
-Here we introduce a precise definition of generating data and prove the existence of a free symmetric monoidal bicategory generated by such data.
-This bicategory satisfies a universal property.
-The bicategory of symmetric monoidal homomorphisms out of this free symmetric monoidal bicategory is equivalent to the bicategory given by specifying the value of the homomorphism on each generator.
-The precise details involve a lengthly inductive definition.
-In Section \ref{SectRelnForSymMonBicat} we build on this by introducing the notion of relations for a symmetric monoidal bicategory.
-Together these results give a precise meaning to the concepts of generators and relations for symmetric monoidal bicategories.
+In Sections~\ref{SectFreelyGenSymMonBicats} and \ref{sec:cofibrancyThm} we establish our second key result, the Cofibrancy Theorem (Thm.~\ref{thm:cofibrancythm}).
+We show that computadic symmetric monoidal bicategories satisfy an important universal property: the bicategory of symmetric monoidal homomorphisms out of a cofibrant symmetric monoidal bicategory is equivalent to the bicategory given by specifying the value of the homomorphism (or transformation of modification) on each generator, subject to the relations.
+In particular every weak symmetric monoidal functor out of a cofibrant symmetric monoidal bicategory is equivalent to a strict one, and every symmetric monoidal transformation between strict symmetric monoidal functors out of a cofibrant symmetric monoidal bicategory is equivalent to a strict transformation.
+The precise details involve a lengthly inductive analysis.